Connect Your Cloud Account

 Using AWS Assume Role

-This role will be assumed by env0 to obtain credentials for Terraform.
+This role will be assumed by env0 during a deployment.

-It will require all permissions required by Terraform, including GetAccessKeyInfo
+It will require all permissions required including GetAccessKeyInfo

 .